Visionary Poetry in The Velvet Wire, by Anne Waldman and No Land

 Anne, No Land, was there a seed vision or intuitive spark that initiated The Velvet Wire?
 A moment, an image, a line, or a shared silence that made you realize you were weaving a reliquary?

 NL: When M.C.
-Kinniburgh of Granary Books approached Anne and I in the depths of the pandemic– she had a hope that we would publish with her an intergenerational document of our collaborations and relationship.
+Kinniburgh of Granary Books, working with Steve Clay, approached Anne and I in the depths of the pandemic– she had a hope that we would publish an intergenerational document of our collaborations and relationship.
 The book took on many different forms.
 At one point, it was a reliquary in the aim to archive every single one of our 40+ collaborations in performance, cine-poem, art-works, and photography– however The Velvet Wire shapeshifted into a more of a visual poem and devotional texts to one another.
 We highlight the initial moment of our mysterious meeting on the street where we exchanged a flower which marked the beginning of all of our collaborative work.
 I trust in the divine spirit that led us to one another.
 Auspicious & fateful.

 (For both) The Velvet Wire seems like a poetic dialogue unfolding across time and space.
 How has your bond—as intergenerational collaborators, as poetic sisters—shaped the voice of this book?
 Have you discovered anything in each other’s language that you didn’t know you were seeking?